 Evangelizing Religious Nones

-Stop being a church in the community, and start being a church for the community.
+Are you a church in the community or for the community?
 Reaching religious nones takes a willingness to do things differently.

 Life in Deep Ellum is a cultural center built for the artistic, social, economic, and spiritual benefit of Deep Ellum and urban Dallas.
 We are its pastors.